ruiz-daniel/played_games_api_client_react/README.md

 # Personal project by the author

 Client app for displaying info about a personal library of played videogames .\
-Includes all time played games, currently played games, favorite games and favorite characters, and a stats page.
+Includes all time played games, currently playing games, favorite games and lists, and a stats page.

 Uses SCSS for styling and Primereact (https://primefaces.org/primereact/showcase/#/) as a UI components library